Naqiafandi786/Emotion_Detection_Model/README.md

 # Emotion_Detection_Model -
-● Detects real time emotions using Deep Learning.
+* Detects real time emotions using Deep Learning.

-● Used Python, OpenCv , Pygame and Tkinter
+* Used Python, OpenCv , Pygame and Tkinter

+* Run the script to view the magic!